tldr-pages/tldr/pages/linux/lxterminal.md

 `lxterminal --title={{title_name}}`

-- Open a lxterminal window with a specific working directory:
+- Open an lxterminal window with a specific working directory:

 `lxterminal --working-directory={{/path/to/directory}}`